schnurlei/UserInterfaceSlides/public_html/images/ApplicationObject.md

+#Application Object

+##Defintion
 A Application Object is used to Manipulate Data in the Application.

-It wraps a View or a Data Object and holds Information about the edit state of the object, and the chaged attributes.
+It wraps a View Object and holds Information about the edit state of the object, and possible the changed attributes.

 Possible states are isNew, isChanged, isMarkedAsDeleted.